SubhaMandal/Display-flex-CSS/README.md

 # Display-flex-CSS
-Using Display Flex in CSS to create beautifull web page
+Using Display Flex in CSS to create beautiful web page